UVA researcher teams up with Argonne to improve metal additive manufacturing

 To improve our understanding of these puzzling phenomena, scientists are planning and performing many sky surveys.
 Creating predictions for those surveys and interpreting their results require state-of-the-art simulations and advanced statistical analysis methods.
 Together, researchers at Argonne and Virginia Polytechnic Institute and State University (Blacksburg) are developing new methods that combine supercomputer simulations and observations to enable scientific discoveries.
 The use of such techniques could shed light on the “dark” elements that make up most of our cosmos.

-The team’s work is supported by a SciDAC-4 award from the Department of Energy’s Scientific Discovery through Advanced Computing program.
+The team’s work is supported by a SciDAC-4 award from the DOEs Scientific Discovery through Advanced Computing program.

 Using APS X-rays, Virginia Tech scientists make breakthrough discoveries on how mosquitoes drink

-Partnering with scientists at Argonne’s Advanced Photon Source (APS), an international team led by researchers at Virginia Tech made a breakthrough discovery about how mosquitoes drink.
+Partnering with scientists at Argonne’s APS, an international team led by researchers at Virginia Tech made a breakthrough discovery about how mosquitoes drink.
 Using beamlines at the APS, the researchers studied the morphology of mosquitoes’ feeding mechanism.
 After trapping mosquitoes in the woods near the Argonne lab and sequestering them for 48 hours, the team provided them with a sugar-based feeding solution while tracking their feeding activity.

 The APS X-ray images revealed a startling discovery: mosquitoes change how they drink using two pumps in their head.
 Having an extra pump enables a secondary “burst mode” of feeding that gives the insect more options and allows for multimodal feeding and flexibility.